danbrianwhite/simplysocial-frontend/README.md

 	npm install -g grunt-cli
 	grunt

-To Run
-After setting up and running grunt, run:

-  node server.js
+3. After running the commands, you should have the project installed and it will be ready to run.
+To run the application, enter the following command in a command line window: node server.js

-then in your browser, navigate to http://localhost:3000/
+4. In your browser, navigate to http://localhost:3000/

-(this is just basically setting up a simple webserver to host the files for the site)